andrescosta/jobico-cloud/README.md

 ### Certificate

-One common certificate for all services exposed in jobico.org is generated and signed by the cluster's CA. After creating the cluster, this CA can be installed on Linux by running the following script **hacks/cert_add.sh** .
+A common certificate for all services exposed in jobico.org is generated and signed by the cluster's CA. After creating the cluster, you can install the cluster's CA on Linux by running the script **hacks/cert_add.sh**.

 ## Management

 ### Creation

-Before proceeding with cluster creation:
-- Install the dependencies described in this section: [Prerequisites](#prerequisites)
+Before proceeding with cluster creation, install the dependencies described in this section [Prerequisites](#prerequisites) and generate the **cloud-init cfg** files by running:
-- Configure Split DNS to access services using the **jobico.org** domain, [more info](#dns).
-- Generate the cloud-init cfg files by running:

 ```bash
 $ ./cluster.sh cfg
 ```

+After the cluster is created, you can configure Split DNS to access services using the **jobico.org** domain, [more info](#dns).

 #### From command line